-Is it possible to improve the banking customer experience of a financial app in just a few days?
+Is it possible to improve the mobile banking solution in just a few days using Fintech design?
 Many believe it requires a significant amount of time and financial investment.
 But that's not true.
 You can instantly increase the overall user satisfaction by easing their most common struggles.
 In fact, by reading this article, you can detect improvement points using the power of the financial UX design, thus achieving great results with little effort.

 In the digital age, customer experience is what differentiates successful businesses from failures.
 That's why it's so important to focus on making the most out of customer interactions with your financial app.

 By using Pareto law, we can say that approximately 80% of customers use only 20% of all the functionality a financial app offers.